 In the late 1700s, a staircase was hand-carved by approximately 600 slaves using pickaxes and hand tools in order to provide a direct access route to Fort Fincastle in case of attack.
 The 102-foot Queen’s Staircase, which still stands today and welcomes visitors every day, was cut into a hill of solid limestone and took more than 16 years to complete!

 5. Eat your way through history.

 Sure, a Tru Bahamian Food Tour is packed with delicious Bahamian food and drink, but it’s full of history, too.
 Your tour will take you through Nassau’s historic downtown, where you’ll discover some of the city’s key historical sites and learn plenty about Bahamian history and culture.

 For the ultimate historical experience in Nassau Paradise Island, why not stay at one of our historic hotels as well?
 The charming Graycliff Hotel dates back to the 18th century and has housed guests including Sir Winston Churchill, Aristotle Onassis, and The Beatles.
-The British Colonial Hilton, built on the site of Old Fort Nassau, offers a stunning representation of the best of The Bahamas’ past and present.
-Both of these hotels are located within easy walking distance of some of downtown Nassau’s top historical attractions.
+This hotel is located within easy walking distance of some of downtown Nassau’s top historical attractions.